• Sales Execution

 Once you know who you're talking to, the next step is to figure out how they like to communicate.
 Sending a dozen emails to someone who only responds to LinkedIn messages is a recipe for getting ignored.
 Dive into your CRM and engagement data to understand your audience's communication preferences.
 Do they open emails at a certain time of day?
 Do they prefer quick phone calls?
 Are they active on social media?
 Different personas will have different habits.
 A busy executive might prefer a short, direct email, while a tech manager might be more responsive to an InMail message with a helpful resource.
 Choosing the right channels is half the battle.

-Map the Buyer's Journey
+Map Each Stage of the Buyer's Journey

 Finally, it’s crucial to understand where your prospect is in their decision-making process.
 A person just realizing they have a problem needs a different conversation than someone actively comparing solutions.
 This is why you need to map the buyer's journey, which typically includes awareness, consideration, and decision stages.
 Your sales cadence should align with these stages.
 For someone in the awareness phase, share educational content that helps them understand their problem.
 For someone in the consideration phase, offer a case study or a webinar.
 By meeting them where they are, you provide genuine value and guide them forward naturally.